How much does SEO cost in the UK? (2026 guide)

 1. Competition level

 Ranking for "plumber in Swindon" is very different from ranking for "personal injury lawyer London".
-Highly competitive industries like finance, legal, and healthcare require more resources, more content, and more aggressive link building - all of which cost more.
+Highly competitive industries like finance, legal and healthcare need more resources, more content and more aggressive link building - all of which cost more.

 2. Current website state

-A technically sound website needs less upfront work than one riddled with crawl errors, slow loading times, and duplicate content.
-Sites built on poor foundations often require significant technical SEO investment before content and link building can begin.
+A technically sound website needs less upfront work than one riddled with crawl errors, slow loading times and duplicate content.
+Sites built on poor foundations often need significant technical SEO investment before content and link building can begin.

 3. Geographic scope

 Local SEO targeting one town costs less than regional campaigns covering multiple cities, which cost less than national campaigns.
-Each geographic area requires its own optimisation, content, and link building efforts.
+Each geographic area needs its own optimisation, content and link building efforts.

 4. Business goals and timeline

-Aggressive growth targets require more resources.
+Aggressive growth targets need more resources.
 If you need results faster, you'll need to invest more in content production and link building.
 Conservative approaches cost less but take longer to show results.

 5. Industry and content requirements

-Some industries require specialist content writers who understand the subject matter.
-Medical, legal, and financial content needs expert review to meet Google's E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) guidelines.
+Some industries need specialist content writers who understand the subject matter.
+Medical, legal and financial content needs expert review to meet Google's E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) guidelines.
 This expertise costs more than generic content production.

 Pricing models explained